Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Most CNS stimulant substances have adverse effects on sleep, resulting in sleep fragmentation, insomnia, and sometimes rebound hypersomnia.
 Individuals may take these stimulants to improve specific aspects of mood or performance or to compensate for sleep deprivation or other fatigue-causing disorders.
-Although stimulants may work through a variety of mechanisms, each has an effect on sleep.
+Although stimulants may work through a variety of mechanisms, each has an influence on sleep.
 Thus, an understanding of the underlying pathophysiology may lead to more directed treatment of stimulant-dependent sleep disorder.
 Traditional stimulants, such as amphetamines, work through increasing wake-promoting catecholamines, whereas caffeine blocks sleep-promoting adenosine receptors.
 Each of these are associated with side effects.
-Newer CNS stimulants used for the treatment of residual daytime sleepiness and narcolepsy, such as pitolisant and solriamfetol, augment other monoamines and are associated with fewer adverse effects.
+CNS stimulants used for the treatment of residual daytime sleepiness and narcolepsy, such as pitolisant and solriamfetol, augment other monoamines and are associated with fewer adverse effects.
 The management of disorders resulting from the use of stimulants is focused on understanding overall treatment goals and limiting untoward side effects.

 • CNS stimulants used for treatment of hypersomnia, excessive daytime sleepiness, and other neuropsychiatric disturbances, as well as abuse of substances that have CNS stimulant action, may cause insomnia. | |